 - Glitter Glue

-- This St. Patrick’s Day wreath is so simple it took longer for the glue to dry than it did to put together.
+Step 1: This St. Patrick’s Day wreath is so simple it took longer for the glue to dry than it did to put it together.

 Take your tinsel and start hot gluing it around the edging of the hat.

-- Let the glitter glue dry well before hanging.
-We don’t want any messy running glue issues.
+Let the glitter glue dry well before hanging.
+We don’t want any messy runny glue issues.
 I let my wreath dry overnight and it was perfect.

 Want to save or print the instructions for this St. Patrick’s Day Wreath?

 The total cost of the St. Patrick’s Day garland and St. Patrick’s Day wreath for me was right around $7.
 I already had some burlap and jute on hand so if you have to purchase those extra supplies it will run you a little more.
 I still think you could easily get both of these projects under $15.
 Which is not too shabby for 2-holiday decor pieces.